 Therefore, the Strategic Planning execution team needs to continually prioritise the elements of the Strategic Plan that they are working on.
 They need to get the timing right.
 This will ensure that any projects that have to be done, before something else, will happen.

 This is not a new concept and many would be familiar with the idea of Gantt Charts.

 Over the years, we have learnt to be a bit wary of one limitation of Gantt Charts.
 They very often lead to project delays.

 We have become more interested in how effective the Critical Chain Project Management (CCPM) approach can be.

 Further reading at the article: Critical Chain Project Management (CCPM)

 That in any workflow there will be at least one, and usually only one, constraint or bottleneck that you have to attend to before anything else can happen.

-Further reading at the article: Theory of Constraints (TOC) Menu
+Further reading about the Skills Module at: SM5.0 Theory of Constraints (TOC) Find and Remove Bottleneck

 A classic example of this thinking is the shape of an hourglass.